 interactive installation aug 2017 design & development

-QAL, The anti-carpet, is an interactive generative audiovisual installation designed as an element of architecture in environmental design.
+QAL, The anti-carpet, is an interactive generative audiovisual installation exploring environmental design in futuristic architecture with roots in Persian motifs.

-Initial idea of this project was to make a connection between ancient persian art & craft icons and link them with a new design objective in form of installation.
+Initial idea of this project was to make a connection between ancient persian art icons and link them with a new design objective in form of installation.